AleksJakub/SEM-SET09102/week12_implementation.md

 # Project work 4

-Week 10 is the fourth in a series in which the goal is to improve your personal software engineering practice.
-Your portfolio entry has the same general content as last week's, including:

-* A descriptive summary of the issue that you worked on.
-* Snippets from your code with commentary showing how you have used good software design practice.
-* A descriptive summary of the test code that you have written.
-* A reflective summary of any changes that were requested during the code review along with your fixes.
-* A descriptive summary of any issues you found with the code that you were asked to review.
-* A general reflective section that identifies, for example,
-  * New things you have realised this week
-  * Common problems that can arise in a team development situation
-  * How your practice compares to other people's
-  * etc.

-Be sure to include links to the original items in the team's GitHub repository.

-In the reflective sections this week, you should highlight ways that you persona practice has improved as before.
-It would also be good to reflect on any improvements that have been made to the agreed team workflow and related procedures.
-Are things working better than they were?
-What further improvements could be made in the future?

 ## Issue description
 As an UNDAC Analyst, I want to view the status of current and completed operations so that I can evaluate the effectiveness of the mission.